dokoch/Information_Structures/00_Getting_Setup/README.md

 ---

 ## Python Setup
 We strongly recommend Anaconda to manage your Python environment.
-It is based on Jupyter Notebooks and the Conda package manager which have become standard for Data Science.
-If you have a Python setup that you are happy with, you are welcome to complete the course using it.
+It is based on Jupyter Notebooks and the Conda package manager which have become standards for Data Science.
+If you have a Python setup that you are happy with, you are welcome to complete the course using your setup.

 1. [Download Anaconda](https://www.anaconda.com/products/individual#Downloads) for your OS (Windows 10, macOS or Linux).
 1. Run the installer to complete the installation of Anaconda.
-At the time of this writing, Anaconda installs Python 3.8.
 1. Launch Anaconda and click the JupyterLab tile to launch JupyterLab in your browser.

 ---